College graduate, freelance writer, cooking aficionado. Political junkie by day and screenwriter by night.

-1. Crime Spree Started at Young Age
+1. His Crime Spree Started at a Young Age

-HH Holmes enrolled in the University of Vermont when he was 18, but left after just one year.
+HH Holmes enrolled in the University of Vermont when he was 18, but he left after just one year.
 He later enrolled in University of Michigan's School of Medicine and Surgery.
 While at UofM, he later admitted to committing fraud, which foreshadowed his future crime spree.
 Holmes stole multiple cadavers from the medical lab and collected the insurance on the cadavers, claiming they died in an accident.

 Holmes took his criminal lifestyle to Philadelphia, where he was the prime suspect after a kid died after receiving medication from a drug store that Holmes worked at.
 He continued his insurance scams and became the beneficiary on policies belonging to several women who worked for him, who later ended up dead.

 2. He Designed and Build a "Murder Castle"

 In Chicago, Holmes acquired a local Englewood drugstore, where he would begin constructing a new building that would occupy the drugstore and nearby lot.
 Holmes designed the "Murder Castle," which ended up being three stories.

 Construction workers reported that the project would take 18 months instead of the expected six months.
 This delay was intentional as Holmes would routinely hire and fire workers so no single person would know the design of the building.
 While his building drew the attention of the police and the public, Holmes managed to charm the police, and the truth of his "Murder Castle" was never revealed.